News & Press Archive

 5. Drama supports numeracy skills

-In Pyjama Drama children don’t ever guess they are learning.
+In Step One Drama classes for preschoolers, children don’t ever guess they are learning.
 Counting the number of beats in a song, counting the number of stars on a camping trip or working out how many eggs to put in a cake are just a few examples of how being involved in a drama can help to develop essential numeracy skills.

 6. Drama helps children to understand the world around them